Offline Listening with SoundCloud

 Understanding the Problem

-I completed the following audit of the current offline experience and made high-level recommendations based on the data we gathered from user research, audience research, and a cancellation survey.
+To get an idea of the opportunity spaces, I completed the following audit of the current offline experience.
+I then made high-level recommendations based on my hypothesis & the data we gathered from user research, audience research, and a cancellation survey.

 Because the “Like” action and “Offline Sync” function were connected in the backend, users weren’t making use of either experience as intended, and were hacking around it.
 For example, some listeners used “Likes” to build playlists, and ran into unexpected troubles with storage and app crashes.
 I recommended unlinking the “Like” and “Offline Sync” functions, creating distinct experiences for both, and building educational elements to encourage more natural behavior.